 The most common diagnosed cause is a malignant (ie, metastatic lung cancer) lesion leading to nerve compression (approximately 30% of patients).

 If malignancy is not the cause, many times the etiology cannot be determined.

 Other causes in the differential include blunt cervical trauma, surgical trauma (mainly thoracic), herpes zoster, cervical spondylosis, and supraclavicular brachial plexus block (which can be largely avoided with the use of ultrasound.)
 Upper cervical radiculopathies as a cause of Hemidiaphragmatic paralysis have also been reported.

 The most common causes are secondary to motor neuron disease, including amyotrophic lateral sclerosis and postpolio syndrome.

-Other causes include thoracic trauma (including cardiac surgery), multiple sclerosis, myopathies, muscular dystrophy (acid maltase deficiency), Guillain-Barré syndrome, and Parsonage-Turner syndrome (neuropathy of brachial plexus).
+Other causes include thoracic trauma, cardiac surgery, multiple sclerosis, myopathies, muscular dystrophy (acid maltase deficiency), Guillain-Barré syndrome, and Parsonage-Turner syndrome (neuropathy of brachial plexus).
+See Complications.